-RA can occur at any age, but most often appears between the ages of 25 and 50 years old.
+• RA can occur at any age, but most often appears between the ages of 25 and 50 years.

-RA is a common form of arthritis, affecting about 40,000 New Zealanders.
-It affects women 3 times more often than men; smokers have a higher rate than non-smokers.
+• RA is a common form of arthritis, affecting about 40,000 New Zealanders.
+It affects women 3x more often than men, and smokers more than non-smokers.

-Early treatment, which includes medicines and non-medication therapies, can slow the progression of rheumatoid arthritis, minimise joint damage and even lead to complete remission.
+• Early treatment can slow the progression of rheumatoid arthritis, minimise joint damage and even lead to complete remission.

 Rheumatoid arthritis usually starts quite slowly and you may first notice: